lerna/lerna/commands/version/README.md

 1. Identifies packages that have been updated since the previous tagged release.
 2. Prompts for a new version.
-3. Modifies package metadata to reflect new release.
+3. Modifies package metadata to reflect new release, running appropriate [lifecycle scripts](#lifecycle-scripts) in root and per-package.
 4. Commits those changes and tags the commit.
 5. Pushes to the git remote.